781flyingdutchman/background_downloader/README.md

 The widget can be configured to include pause and resume buttons, and to expand to show multiple simultaneous downloads, or to collapse and show a file download counter.

+To provide progress updates (as a percentage of total file size) the downloader needs to know the size of the file when starting the donwload.
+Most servers provide this in the "Content-Length" header of their response.
+If the server does not provide the file size, yet you know the file size (e.g. because you have stored the file on the server yourself), then you can let the downloader know by providing a `{'Range': 'bytes=0-999'}` or a `{'Known-Content-Length': '1000'}` header to the task's `header` field.
+Both examples are for a content length of 1000 bytes.
+The downloader will assume this content length when calculating progress.

 #### Status

 If you want to monitor status changes while the download is underway (i.e. not only the final state, which you will receive as the result of the `download` call) you can add a status change callback that takes the status as an argument: